DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 For each "Thing" that requires VFX, how are we gonna go about consistently representing it using VFX?
 - For example, how should *ALL* movement abilities be represented using VFX?

+> Note: Creative liberties can be taken to add more flair to the VFX, but the core design language should be consistent with what has been written here.

 - Movement abilities (Player or enemies):
+	- long trails
+	- dust clouds
+	- screen distortion at the point of where they started their movement

+- Melee Attacks
+- Ranged Attacks